cadalyjr/pchem_intro/docs/README.md

 # pchem_intro
-A reintroduction and reframing of some concepts that will be helpful for PChem and QChem
+A reintroduction and reframing of some concepts that will be helpful for PChem and QChem.

+Trying to fix "an"